KimBug29/SewBugTips/README.md

   3) A README file with at least one paragraph explaining the project and listing of project requirements included
   4) CSS features - Flexbox to organize content -and- Web Accessibility Compliance Report (in PDF format)
   5) JavaScript feature - Used in responsive navigation menu
-  6) Contact Us form, with at least one validation field (email is required field) - with a Results page which allows user to view their submission  (still working to finalize the Thank you page)
+  6) Contact Us form, with at least one validation field (email is required field) - with a Thanks page which allows user to view their submission  (still working to finalize this page page)
-  6) One (1) additional item from any list - Contact us form resizes from horizontal to vertical based on media queries.
-Multiple images allow site visitors to "zoom"
+  7) Multiple additional items from any list a)Contact us form resizes from horizontal to vertical based on media queries b)Images within the 'About' section allow site visitors to "zoom" c)Site contains different sections with background color changes in sections